the-Jinxist/go-microservice-learn/project/README.md

 Day 25:
 - Created folders `caddy_data` and `caddy_config`.
 They correspond to the folders provided for the volumes for the caddy image in our `swarm.yml`
 - We edited /etc/hosts using vim.
 Used the command: `sudo vi /etc/hosts` and added a backend entry where `localhost` was defined

+Day 26:
+- Updated front-end with dynamic url gotten from our environemt.
+Added the code to `main.go` and passed it to `test.page.gohtml`.